UCLA conducts research for a wide range of medical disorders and offers patients opportunities to participate in research and clinical trials.

 This Phase III clinical trial aims to test whether monthly infusions of investigational drug crenezumab — an anti-amyloid antibody — can slow AD disease progression and memory loss.
 Participants will have a 50 percent chance of receiving the active study drug versus a placebo (inactive substance).
 The study lasts approximately two years, with 26 infusion visits and the possibility of an open-label extension (allowing all participants, include those on placebos, to take the active study drug) upon completion.
 Individuals between the ages of 50 and 85 with a diagnosis of mild cognitive impairment (prodromal AD) and mild dementia due to AD may be eligible to participate.
 Info: (310) 794-6191 or firstname.lastname@example.org

 Physical exercise has been shown to improve memory, including in the elderly.
-Drugs developed to stop the underlying disease processes that cause Alzheimer’s disease (AD) may not improve memory without efforts to stimulate brain function.
-The study will test the clinical benefits of curcumin, a safe and effective compound isolated from the turmeric root, which has been found to inhibit several potential disease pathways in AD.
-The study also will determine how the addition of a physical exercise program in individuals with earl memory problems may affect memory function or brain imaging and blood-based markers associated with AD.
-Info: (310) 478-3711 ext 48625 or (310) 478-3711 ext 42171 or VAMemoryResearch@gmail.com.
+Drugs developed to stop the underlying disease processes that cause AD may not improve memory without efforts to stimulate brain function.
+This study will test the clinical benefits of curcumin, a safe and effective compound isolated from the turmeric root, which has been found to inhibit several potential AD pathways.
+The study will also examine how engaging individuals with earl memory problems in an exercise program may affect their memory function or the brain-imaging and blood-based markers associated with AD.
+Info: (310) 478-3711 ext 48625 or (310) 478-3711 ext 42171 or VAMemoryResearch@gmail.com

 The primary objective of this study is to evaluate the efficacy of monthly doses of aducanumab — in comparison to placebo intervention — in slowing cognitive and functional impairment in participants who are between the ages of 50 and 85 with early Alzheimer’s disease (AD).
 The study also will compare the efficacy of monthly doses of aducanumab, compared with placebo, across several measures that track clinical progression of AD.
 Info: (310) 794-6191 or email@example.com.